adyshimony/bitcoin-notes/minsc.md

 ## **4. Compute the Sighash**

 The sighash is a hash of the transaction data that must be signed.
-Compute it using:
+Let compute it using:

 ```minsc
 $sighash = tx::sighash($tx_no_witness, 0, [ $outputAddr:$amount ], SIGHASH_ALL);
 ```

-This command:
+Sighash command:

 - Targets input index `0`.
 - Uses the given output address and amount.